-Four recipients of this award were named in 2016:
+Three recipients of this award were named in 2017:

 Since 2010, the Jefferson Scholars Foundation has invited students and faculty in the School of Engineering and Applied Science to nominate members of the Faculty for the Hartfield Jefferson Scholars Teaching Prize.
 Made possible through a $1,000,000 gift from an anonymous donor, the prize celebrates and recognizes excellent undergraduate teaching and curriculum development in engineering.